nelsojona/ai-shopping-copywriter/README.md

 # AI Shopping Copywriter

 "AI Copywriter for Google Shopping" is a Google Apps Script that automates product title and description generation using OpenAI.
 The script reads from a Google Sheets product feed, processes each product link with OpenAI, and writes back the results.
 It features customizable OpenAI prompts, scheduled runs, and smart timeout handling.
+This script now includes additional support for Shopify using the InstaSheets app.

+## For Shopify Users

+### Requirements:

+1. **Install InstaSheets**: Add the [InstaSheets app](https://apps.shopify.com/google-sheets-1) to your Shopify store to link your products with a Google Sheet.
+2. **Google Sheet Template**: Copy the provided [Google Sheet template](https://docs.google.com/spreadsheets/d/1B3GQZbgD14ik_ZWO51M_ooAt0BwKShlHNYMrVLx2S4E/edit#gid=0).
+This will serve as the starting point for your product feed.
+3. **Field Mapping**: In InstaSheets, map any additional fields you require to the corresponding columns in the Google Sheet Template.

+### Setup:

+Once InstaSheets is installed and your Google Sheet template is ready, ensure that the product data in Shopify corresponds correctly to the fields in the Google Sheet.
+This might include product titles, descriptions, URLs, and any other information the AI Copywriter will use.

+## General Requirements

-## OpenAI
+### OpenAI

 1. Visit the [OpenAI](https://openai.com/blog/openai-api) website.
 2. Sign up for an account if you don't already have one.
 3. Navigate to the API section in your account settings.
 4. Create a new API key and save it safely.

-## Apify
+### Apify

 1. Go to the [Apify](https://console.apify.com/sign-up) website.
 2. Sign up for a new account if needed.